 NP-C prevents cells from processing cholesterol and other fatty molecules.
-As these accumulate, they progressively impact organs like the brain, liver and spleen.
+As these accumulate, they progressively impact the brain.
 Without viable treatment options in Mexico, Marlon’s parents contacted relatives in the United States, who helped Marlon enroll in a research study that brings the family to the NIH every two weeks for treatment.

 “The willingness of families to participate in our research is critically important,” says Dr. Forbes Porter, M.D., Ph.D., clinical director at NIH’s Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD).
 “This study will allow us to establish whether this therapy is safe and clinically effective.”